Cosby5/All-My-Stars/README.md

 - [gitlab-attendant](https://github.com/stuartmccoll/gitlab-attendant) - 🤖 A GitLab bot that tidies and attends to repositories
 - [gitlab-registry-cleanup-hook](https://github.com/glensc/gitlab-registry-cleanup-hook) - Listens for incoming requests and deletes docker images if merge request is merged
 - [marge-bot](https://github.com/smarkets/marge-bot) - A merge-bot for GitLab
-- [anarres](https://github.com/anarres-org/anarres) - An ansible playbook to set up a GNU/Linux server.
-Services in docker.
-Security by default.
 - [stl2scad](https://github.com/joshuaflanagan/stl2scad) - Convert .STL files to OpenSCAD
 - [FreeCAD-to-OpenScad-converter](https://github.com/daizyu/FreeCAD-to-OpenScad-converter) - This is CAD Data conveter .
 It can convert from FreeCAD to OpenSCAD.
 - [gitlab-art](https://github.com/kosma/gitlab-art) - cross-project Gitlab artifact dependencies